 But are you having a hard time using Renfe’s website?

 This website is far from being user friendly: it doesn’t have a simple interface and some sections are not even translated into English…

-On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit.
-So it’s very likely that you’ll get an error message every time you try to complete your purchase.
+On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit cards.
+So it’s very likely that you will get an error message every time you try to complete your purchase.
 This means that you need to got through the whole booking process over and over and never getting your tickets.

 It’s very frustrating.
 I know.

 You can’t imagine how many emails I get every single day asking for my help.